plentific/eslint-plugin-plentific/README.md

 ## Bumping the version

-Once you finish your PR, don't forget bump the version in package.json, and also to reflect it in yarn.lock.
+Once you finish your PR, don't forget bump the version in package.json, and also to reflect it in the lock file.
 ```
 yarn upgrade eslint-plugin-plentific
 ```